Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to

 \subsection{Additional Notes}

 Similar to the case in which the no-interaction assumption is maintained, finite-sample adjustments can be derived for the CCM estimators when relaxing the no-interaction assumption.
 Appendix B presents these finite-sample adjustments.
-In addition, Appendix D presents simulation results to illustrate the properties of the CCM estimators when the no-interaction assumption has been relaxed.
+In addition, Appendix D presents simulation results when the no-interaction assumption has been relaxed.